 From the list, drag and drop the Client Processes under the Server list.

-Information of all the currently connected clients will be displayed in Client Processes control for current cache.
+Information on all the currently connected clients will be displayed in the Client Processes control for the current cache.

 Monitor ASP.NET Sessions

-Using NCache Monitor you can also monitor the ASP.NET session counters.
-Currently you can monitor the ASP.NET Requests/sec, ASP.NET Pending Requests and ASP.NET Total Session counter in NCache Monitor.
-Controls for these counters exist in Toolbox under Client category.
+Using the NCache Monitor, you can also monitor the ASP.NET Session Counters.
+Currently, you can monitor the ASP.NET Requests/sec, ASP.NET Pending Requests, and ASP.NET Total Session counter in the Cache Monitor.
+Controls for these counters exist in the Toolbox under the Client category.